-Recently published work by de Boer et al. (10) shows that bainitic rails can be produced just above the maximum hardness for a pearlitic structure with considerable improvement in wear performance.
+Recently published work by de Boer et al. [10] shows that bainitic rails can be produced just above the maximum hardness for a pearlitic structure with considerable improvement in wear performance.
 The chemical composition, mechanical properties achieved, the transformation diagram, and an illustration of the metallographic structure are illustrated in Figure 9.
 The composition is noteworthy for its modest carbon level and the relatively high levels of silicon and molybdenum.
 More will be said about the significance of this later.
-The as-rolled (Walzzustand) mechanical properties appear to be achieved by continuous cooling on the rail cooling bed (Koehlbettabkoehlung).
+The as-rolled (Walzzustand) mechanical properties appear to be achieved by continuous cooling on the rail cooling bed (Khlbettabkhlung).
 The entire rail appears to be bainitic.
-A subsequent thermal treatment at 550 deg C. for 1 hour appears to increase the mechanical properties significantly.
-Interestingly, the 550 deg C. is substantially above the bainite start temperature which appears to be near 470 deg C.: this suggests that 550 deg C. treatment may have an aging effect, precipitating carbide from retained austenite trapped between bainite needles.
-The ulimate tensile strength of 1455 MPa translates to a Brinell hardness of about 420.
-The hardness distribution with depth in the rail head is quite uniform, consistent with other rails which normally cool on cooling beds as shown in Figure 10.
+A subsequent thermal treatment at 1,022°F (550°C) for 1 hour appears to increase the mechanical properties significantly.
+The 1,022°F is substantially above the bainite start temperature, which appears to be near 878°F (470°C); this suggests that the 1,022°F treatment may have an aging effect, precipitating carbide from retained austenite trapped between bainite needles.
+The ultimate tensile strength of 1455 MPa translates to a Brinell hardness of about 420.
+The hardness distribution with depth in the rail-head is quite uniform, consistent with other rails which normally cool on cooling beds2 as shown in Figure 10.
 Figure 11 illustrates that the impact toughness of the bainitic steel is considerably above that of pearlitic rail steels and that the ductile to brittle transition occurs at lower temperatures.
-Both flash butt and thermit welds have been made; however, in the case of the flash butt welds, the hardness of the region just inside the boundaries of the heat affected zone increased to nearly 500 BHN; the microstructure there was indicated to be entirely bainitic and free of martensite.
-The wear performance of the rail is approximately 50% better than that of head hardened rail (Figure 12).
+Both flash butt and thermite welds have been made; however, in the case of the flash butt welds, the hardness of the region just inside the boundaries of the heat affected zone increased to nearly 500 BHN; the microstructure there was indicated to be entirely bainitic and free of martensite.
+The wear performance of the rail is approximately 50 percent better than that of head-hardened rail (Figure 12).

-The work of de Boer et al. Points to the advantage that bainitic microstructures have over pearlitic ones with regard to impact toughness.
+The work of de Boer et al. points to the advantage that bainitic microstructures have over pearlitic ones with regard to impact toughness.
 As a general rule, the impact toughness of pearlitic steels is inferior to that of bainitic steels of the same composition.
 Usually, impact toughness itself is not used in comparisons; instead the temperature at which fracture turns from ductile to brittle is most often the parameter of interest (Figure 13).
-Low temperatures of transition are to be desired.
+Low temperatures of transition are desired.
 Figure 11 shows that the bainitic steel has a lower transition temperature than do any of the pearlitic steels with which it is compared.
-However, bainitic, microstructures do not always yield lower transition temperatures when compared with tempered martensitic microstructures.
-This is illustrated for a manganese-molybdenum-boron steel in This being so, one may ask "Why not seek to use tempered martensitic Figure 14. microstructures?"
+However, bainitic microstructures do not always yield lower transition temperatures when compared with tempered martensitic microstructures.
+This is illustrated for a manganese-molybdenum-boron steel in Figure 14.
+This being so, one may ask why tempered martensitic microstructures are not used.
 The answer is not entirely obvious.
 There is a cost to the post-quench tempering that would be necessary.
 Figure 15 illustrates the time needed at different temperatures to lower the hardness.
 But perhaps the greatest problem would be the likelihood of quench cracking and distortion (in complicated shapes such as rails and wheels) that could result from the non-time-dependent nature of the martensite transformation.

-&lt;sup>2 The 900A, 1100, 1200 rails are not quenched rails whereas the HH 1200 rail is a quenched head hardened rail.
+2 The 900A, 1100, 1200 rails are not quenched rails whereas the HH 1200 rail is a quenched head-hardened rail.

-Figure 8: Wear Rates at Increasing Contact Pressures for Pearlitic and Bainitic Microstructures (Source: Clayton/Devanathan, Ref 9)
+Figure 8.
+Wear Rates at Increasing Contact Pressures for Pearlitic and Bainitic Microstructures (Source: Clayton/Devanathan, Ref.
+9)